 Adopting a child from foster care involves minimal expense, while other types of adoptions tend to be considerably more expensive and vary greatly in overall price range.
-Overall costs entail what the law calls “reasonable and necessary adoption fees.”
-1 They cover processes including the home study (interviews, reference checks, background checks), court costs, legal fees, and counseling or training.
+According to the Children's Bureau overall costs entail what the law calls “reasonable and necessary adoption fees.”
+They cover processes including the home study (interviews, reference checks, background checks), court costs, legal fees, and counseling or training.

 Certain adoption cases are eligible for financial or federal assistance, tax credits or loans.
 Be sure to ask your attorney or adoption agency about whether this may be an option for you.
 And some employers offer assistance to help with costs – most often after an adoption is finalized – so check with your company’s human resources department to find out if your employer offers this benefit.

-According to the NIH study, fertility treatment is usually paid for out of pocket, including an estimated 85 percent of IVF costs.6
+According to the NIH study, fertility treatment is usually paid for out of pocket, including an estimated 85 percent of IVF costs.

 With so many options to consider as you’re growing or starting your family, there are a lot of factors to think about.
 While the financial commitment is just one consideration, it’s certainly an important one.